Francis-Bota/pdsnd_github/README.md

 Insights from BikeShare Data provided by [Motivate](https://www.motivateco.com/)

 ### Description
-This project uses bikeshare data collected across three cities to uncover usage patterns
+This project uses bikeshare data collected across three cities to uncover usage patterns.
+The analysis is done on randomly selected data for the first six months of 2017 are provided for Chicago, New York and Washington.

 ### Files used
 Analysis is based on three csv files containing bikeshare data from Chicago, New York and Washington provided by [Motivate](https://www.motivateco.com/)